 We learn by making mistakes.
 How refreshing it would be if Tony Blair said “I apologise for the appalling consequences of the Iraq war but I have learned”.
 He would earn great respect.
 Gordon Brown did well in handling the aftermath of the 2008 global financial crisis but he might well say, “I made a mistake when I continued to use PFI contracts ” (a way of avoiding borrowing appearing on government books and outsourcing services).
 The Carillion collapse has precipitated a complete rethink about outsourcing.
 Amongst the devastating consequences of ideological policies are record levels of child poverty and homelessness .

-George Osborne (recently appointed Hon Professor of Economics at Manchester University) has a lot to answer for.
-His illiterate Austerity policy, including a public sector pay freeze, reduced staffing of public services, delayed economic recovery, put people out of work, reducing tax take, resulted in decaying infrastructure and continues to damage almost every aspect of British society.
+George Osborne (recently appointed Hon Professor of Economics at Manchester University!) has a lot to answer for.
+His illiterate Austerity policy, including a public sector pay freeze, reduced staffing of public services, delayed economic recovery, put people out of work, reducing tax take, resulted in the decaying infrastructure and continues to damage almost every aspect of British society.
 It failed to cut the deficit .
 His support for the Northern Powerhouse is admirable.
 However much needed investment in rail infrastructure in the North (rather than HS2) on which this depends, need not be delayed if Peoples QE or Sovereign Money is used instead of borrowing.
-Botched implementation of Ian Duncan Smith’s Universal Credit has dire consequences for vulnerable people.
+Botched implementation of Ian Duncan Smith’s Universal Credit has had and continues to have dire consequences for vulnerable people.
 Instead of ideological strategies, governments need the advice of expert bodies such as IPPR , Rowntree Foundation, Resolution, Sutton Trust and New Economics Foundation, Kings Fund, Royal College of Nurses.

 One party government not only leads to incompetence.
 It wastes the talent of potential government ministers.
 It causes distress and alienation amongst the population who have a different view and feel disempowered and unrepresented.
 This applies to people working in schools the NHS and other public services who are not involved in vital decisions.
 It is increasingly recognised that cross-party collaboration, in a Commission, is required to create long-term strategies for such vital systems as the nation’s health, economic policy and education.
 Such a system works well in Parliamentary select committees.